Travel Mermaid

 A wooden boat is anchored in clear turquoise water near a sandy beach on Koh Phangan, with dense green trees and a blue sky in the background.
 A few people walk along the shore.

 Just like other major Thai islands I’ve visited since Covid, Sandbar Island has continued to see significant development in recent years.
-I honestly didn’t recognise much of the West Coast because of all the new dwellings and businesses, and there’s still a lot more under construction, with an uncomfortable number of greenfield sites bearing ‘FOR SALE’ boards.
+I honestly didn’t recognise much of the West Coast because of all the new homes and businesses- and there’s still a lot more under construction, with an uncomfortable number of greenfield sites flashing ‘FOR SALE’ boards.
 Being Christmas on top of it made it a lot busier than usual, which is why I loved coming here.

 A person in a bikini and black cap is lying on a towel at Haad Khom Beach, reading a book with the sea and blue sky in the background.
 A water bottle and bag are nearby on the sand.